-Simultaneously with the holding of the UN Biodiversity Conference, the IED has organised a conference on 14 October 2021 in San Marino to discuss the challenges and opportunities for Europe to preserve Biodiversity.
+Simultaneously with the holding of the UN Biodiversity Conference, the IED organized a conference on 14 October 2021, in San Marino, to discuss the challenges and opportunities for Europe to preserve Biodiversity.
 The Conference was organised in cooperation with Repubblica Futura, in San Marino and was attended by 50 participants.
 It was simultaneously broadcasted live on the IED Website.

 Read more ...